Can Large Language Models Reason About Complex Execution Paths? An Empirical Study on Python: Conclusion

 However, unlike the test case generation task, where the most powerful LRMs achieve the highest performance, LRMs do not exhibit clear superiority over non-reasoning LLMs in the path classification task.
 Moreover, we notice that for state-of-the-art LRMs, o4-mini and DeepSeek-R1, their classification accuracy and F1 are surprisingly lower than most LLMs.
 Most LRMs in our experiment share a similar pattern in their results: they demonstrate higher recall for invalid paths but lower recall on paths with zero division compared to non-reasoning LLMs.
 Figure~\ref{fig:bug-lrm} illustrates the heatmap of labels predicted by non-reasoning LLMs (DeepSeek-V3 and Qwen3) vs. LRMs (DeepSeek-R1 and Qwen3-thinking).
 Compared to non-reasoning LLMs, the majority of prediction errors made by LRMs are misclassifying zero-division paths as invalid paths, whereas invalid paths are rarely misclassified as either valid or zero-division.

 Figure~\ref{fig:case-bug} shows a case study on the reasoning CoT of a misclassified execution path.
 In this execution path, a zero division error is triggered at the statement ``\texttt{x \% j != 0}'' because the variable \texttt{j} should be zero at the first iteration in the loop ``\texttt{for j in range(x)}''.
 In the reasoning CoT generated by DeepSeek-R1, the model first correctly locate and explain the error.
 However, the model does not output the final answer at this point.
 Instead, it continuously generates excessive reasoning steps start with ``But wait''.
 This phenomenon, referred to as ``overthinking'' \cite{chen2024not}, is a typical behavior widely observed in LRMs.
 At first, the reasoning steps are still in consistent with the correct answer ``ZERODIVISION''.
 But then, it gets stuck with the branch condition while the zero-division bug is already triggered, thus incorrectly changes the answer to ``INVALID''.
 We also notice that when the length of the reasoning CoT increases, the classification accuracy tends to drop: in the 960 paths when the generated CoT is shorter than 3,000 tokens the classification accuracy is 46.8\%, while in the 1,050 paths with DeepSeek-R1-generated CoT longer than 3,000 tokens, the accuracy drops to 26.5\%.
-This highlights that overly long reasoning steps in LRMs not only reduce classification accuracy but also lead to unnecessary token consumption.